-Mr Devlin is our PE teacher and PE Lead.
+Mr Outson is our PE Lead.
 He works alongside other teachers to provide comprehensive curriculum coverage but also a wider offer of sports participation.
 He is responsible for monitoring the spending of our PE Premium funding.

-Our school achieved the School Games Mark Silver Award during 2017/18 for our PE and sport provision as well as Modeshift Star Bronze award for increased physical activity in how we travel to school.
+Our school achieved the School Games Mark Silver Award during 2017/18 for our PE and sport provision as well as Modeshift Star Silver award for increased physical activity in how we travel to school.
 We are the first school in Newcastle to achieve this and we are aiming to achieve the Gold Award.
 Have a look at the criteria below to see what the kite mark entails.

 Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.